Energinet-DataHub/green-energy-hub/docs/architecture-decision-record/Charges domain/ADR-0004 Charges - Sending Charge Link to the Post Office.md

 * Good, because it will be easy to make functionality that support sending all changes to a market participant
 * Good, because the functionality needed in notifying the post office is simple and easy to comprehend
 * Good, because it precisly send the information that is needed
-* Bad, because the easier bit, the notification is the one getting easier, while the complex functionality, bundling, gets more comlex.
+* Bad, because while the notification gets easier, the already complex bundling functionality gets additional layers of complexity
 * Bad, because support tools will require more event specific implementation
 * Bad, because the message will not be generated until the bundle request is received